1974 Stirling District Council election: Background

 Prior to 1974, the area that was to become Stirling was split between two counties – the County of Perth and the County of Stirling.
 Within that were contained two of the five burghs of the County of Stirling (Bridge of Allan and Stirling) and three of the 12 burghs of the County of Perth (Callander, Doune and Dunblane).
 The four small burghs had limited powers which included some control over planning as well as local taxation, building control, housing, lighting and drainage.
 The large burgh of Stirling had further powers over the police, public health, social services, registration of births, marriages and deaths and electoral registration.
 The rest of the local government responsibility fell to the county council which had full control over the areas which were not within a burgh.

 Following the recommendations in the Wheatly Report, the old system of counties and burghs – which had resulted in a mishmash of local government areas in which some small burghs had larger populations but far fewer responsibilities than some large burghs and even counties – was to be replaced by a new system of regional and district councils.
 The Local Government (Scotland) Act 1973 implemented most of the recommendations in the Wheatly Report.
-The northern part of the County of Stirling which included the two burghs was combined with the western part of the County of Perth which included the three burghs and was placed into the Stirlin district within the Central region.
+The northern part of the County of Stirling which included the two burghs was combined with the western part of the County of Perth which included the three burghs and was placed into the Stirling district within the Central region.